Director of Technology. Gladiator/Developer. And more!

-I do a lot of things, including coding (front-end, mostly), speaking, and writing.
-What I really like is problem-solving, big-picture strategy, and working with interesting, interested, and passionate people - and that's why I'm thrilled to be working with these people:
+I do a lot of things, including coding, speaking, and writing.
+What I really like is problem-solving, big-picture strategy, and working with interesting, interested, and passionate people - and that's why I'm thrilled to be working with these folks:

 None of them are me.
 Here I am, in the corner: